awsdocs/aws-cli-user-guide/doc_source/install-virtualenv.md

    ```
    $ aws --version
-   aws-cli/1.11.84 Python/3.6.2 Linux/4.4.0-59-generic botocore/1.5.47
+   aws-cli/1.16.67 Python/3.7.1 Linux/4.14.77-81.59-amzn2.x86_64 botocore/1.12.57
    ```

 You can use the `deactivate` command to exit the virtual environment\.
-Whenever you start a new session, run the activation command again\.
+Whenever you start a new session, you must activate the environment again\.

 To upgrade to the latest version, run the installation command again: